iBLiSSIN/Surviv.io_Darktheme/README.md

 This is a Surviv.io mod loaded as a User script.
 It was originally developed by [Samer Kizi](https://github.com/Samer-Kizi)

-Attention: This project is for educational purposes only, do not install if you do not understand what you are doing.
+Attention: This project is for entertainment only, do not install if you do not understand what you are doing.

 [Surviv.io privacy policy](https://surviv.io/privacy.html)